jojork/Min_energy/README.md

-# Single-Atom
-Here's the script of finding the minimum energy of 1 atom in a unit cell from ase import Atoms import numpy as np import matplotlib.pyplot as plt
+Here's the script of finding the minimum energy of a element from ase import Atoms import numpy as np import matplotlib.pyplot as plt